QUOTES-Soccer-Reaction to major European clubs planning for breakaway Super League | Sports-Games

 ENGLAND'S PREMIER LEAGUE "Fans of any club in England and across Europe can currently dream that their team may climb to the top and play against the best.
 We believe that the concept of a European Super League would destroy this dream."

+"The president of the Republic welcomes the position of French clubs to refuse to participate to a European football Super League project that threatens the principle of solidarity and sporting merit."
+FRENCH FOOTBALL FEDERATION

+"The French Football Federation (FFF) and the Professional Football League (LFP) are opposed to any European Super League project.
+Alongside UEFA, the FFF and the LFP are firmly opposed to a project that threatens the entire European football pyramid.
+"The hegemonic dreams of an oligarchy will result in the disappearance of a European system that has allowed football to develop in an unprecedented way on the European continent."

-"Domestic leagues in Europe have the full support of all leagues around the world against the European Super League project.
+ENRIQUE BONILLA, PRESIDENT OF MEXICO'S LIGA MX & CHAIRMAN OF THE WORLD LEAGUES FORUM, WHICH REPRESENTS MORE THAN 40 LEAGUES AROUND THE WORLD "Domestic leagues in Europe have the full support of all leagues around the world against the European Super League project.
 Football must be based on solidarity and sporting merit."
-FRENCH PRESIDENT EMMANUEL MACRON

-"The president of the Republic welcomes the position of French clubs to refuse to participate to a European football Super League project that threatens the principle of solidarity and sporting merit."
-BRITISH CULTURE MINISTER OLIVER DOWDEN

-"Football supporters are the heartbeat of our national sport and any major decisions made should have their backing.
 "With many fans, we are concerned that this plan could create a closed shop at the very top of our national game."
+EUROPEAN PARLIAMENT SPORTS GROUP

-FOOTBALL SUPPORTERS EUROPE, WITH MEMBERS IN 48 COUNTRIES "It is illegitimate, irresponsible, and anti-competitive by design.
+"The proposed closed competition of super rich clubs would form a privileged caste outside the structures of European club football, with no other purpose than making profit."
+FOOTBALL SUPPORTERS EUROPE, WITH MEMBERS IN 48 COUNTRIES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)